Mightydevofficial/MySOS/README.md

 How to use

--Register and login using real email.
+- Register and login using real email.
--Got to account in menu bar.
+- Got to account in menu bar.
--Go to account, and go to Reset Profile and reset the profile info.
+- Go to account, and go to Reset Profile and reset the profile info.
--Go back to main menu and click Get Location and then click MYSOS button.
+- Go back to main menu and click Get Location and then click MYSOS button.
 - It will directly send your current location with short text to all the selected contact by the use in the Reset Profile.